nini2nis/se_project_spots/README.md

 **Project Description**

-This project marks the conclusion of TripleTen's Sprint 3.
-This also concludes Module 1 of the program that spans Sprint 1-3 and covers html and css.
+This project covers the end of Sprints 3-5.
+HTML and CSS was heavily implemented for the Sprint 3 project and somewhat less additions were made for Sprint 4-5 projects.
 Responsive design implementation was applied to optimize the page across different screen sizes, from smartphone all the way to destop.
+Starting from Sprint 4 javascript was added to make the page more functional and render the buttons functional.

 **Description of technologies and techniques used**

-In order to achieve a responsive design a desktop-first approach was used.
-The page was first set up for desktop screens and in the following phase scaled down to smartphone using media queries defining screen size.

-This project also marked the first time the display grid function was used.
-It was applied in such a way as to scale down the number of columns depending on screen size.
+- HTML
+- CSS
+- Responsive design (desktop-first approach)
+- Grid display
+- Hover effects

+- Javascript
+- Templates
+- Popup modal forms

 **Screenshots**